ivan-maze/ivan-maze/README.md

+# Hey there 🤚
-# Hey there 🤚, My name is Ivan...
+# My name is Ivan...

-I am sutdying to become a full stack Software Engineering...
-I am driven by understanding how things work, where they can be improved and creating new things.

-I already worked in sales department with IoT projects at Endress+Hauser,  Cloud Infrastructure and Database at Oracle and now I'm part of Apple's support hardware team.
+I am studying to become a full-stack software engineer.
+I am driven by understanding how things work, identifying areas for improvement, and creating new things.
+I have experience in a variety of roles: working in sales on IoT projects at Endress+Hauser, focusing on cloud infrastructure and databases at Oracle, and I am currently part of Apple's hardware support team.

-My  focuses are back-end aligned to algorithm optimization, software architecture / DevOps,.
+My areas of focus are back-end development, software architecture, microservices, and DevSecOps.
+I am also an enthusiast for Machine Learning and AI.

-I`m also passionate about reading, learning, solving problmes, producing music.

-My day just cand enjoying the time with my wife and my son.
+I'm passionate about reading, learning, solving problems, philosophy, and producing music.
+What I love most in the world is my wife and my son.

 Some programming languages and technolgies I most use and study: